theovercomer8/captionr/README.md

 <img width="336" alt="image" src="https://user-images.githubusercontent.com/122644869/217713111-9325216e-d6a2-43a5-8e1a-d56243aca5cb.png">

 ## To use the script:
-The salesforce-lavis module required to use BLIP2 is not compatible with Python 3.9 or higher.
-It is recommended that you install Python 3.8 if you are currently using 3.9 or higher.
-It is recommended to use a tool like [Pyenv](https://github.com/pyenv/pyenv) to install/manage older Python versions if you are not experienced with doing so.

 **Warning:** Using BLIP2 will take up a large amount of disk space.
 Users have reported as much as 45GB.
 In addition, the VRAM requirement is minimum 24GB.